ghc-proposals/ghc-proposals/proposals/0000-bidirectional-instances.md

 `∀ a b.
 (Show a, Show b) => Show (a,b)`.
-But since overlapping instances are disallowed by default, instance declarations are in fact bi-implications (the conditions in the instance context are not only necessary but also sufficient).
+But since overlapping instances are disallowed by default, instance declarations are in fact bi-implications (the conditions in the instance context are not only sufficient but also necessary).
 Our proposal is to allow the compiler to treat them as such (by way of a per-instance declaration pragma), which would be enough to resolve the constraints for the given example and type check the program.